Chrysogorgiidae

 Chrysogorgiidae is a family of soft corals in the suborder Scleralcyonacea.

-So far, the only fossil record for the family are specimens tentatively identified as Radicipes sp. from Oligocene deep-water strata in western Washington State, USA.
+Currently the only fossil record for the family are specimens tentatively identified as a member of the genus Radicipes from the Oligocene epoch.
+It was found in deep-water strata in western Washington State, USA.

-On the deep sea seamounts southwest of Hawaii, the Chrysogorgiidae are the most abundant family of corals.

-Genera
+Distribution

+It is a widely distributed family being found worldwide in deep-sea environments.
+Most species are found in the Atlantic and Pacific Oceans with only a reports from the Indian Ocean.
+Chrysogorgiids are the most abundant family of corals on deep sea seamounts southwest of Hawaii.

+Taxonomy

-The following genera are recognised as members of family Chrysogorgiidae:
+The following genera are recognised as members of the family Chrysogorgiidae: